arcadeJHS/joystickIno/README.md

 ----
 You can test the joystick online by playing my HTML5 porting of Space Invaders at **http://matteopiazza.org/stuff/code/AdvertiseInvaders/**.

-To succesfully run it, you have to do:
+To succesfully run it, you have to:

 1. Assemble the hardware